Snorkungen/unsmart-net-tools/README.md

   - [x] `TerminalRenderer` make rendering faster
   - [ ] *Auto resize `TerminaleRenderer` View* haven't decided on what this means
   - [ ] Enviroment Variables & Variable expansion `Shell.promptBuffer`
+  - [ ] When a progam is selected the lazy writer call a method on the function to reccomend text
 - [ ] visualize `Struct`
 - [x] Remove `Buffer` from client build
 - [ ] Logically separate the code